Top-of-the-line, pro-level tool that earns our DIY expert's praise.

 The best tables are cast iron, giving high levels of flatness and long-term durability.
 However, benchtop jointers, where weight is a factor, often used machined aluminum.
 It's perfectly adequate, given the smaller material sizes being used.

 The same is true with fences.
 Cast iron is preferred, but alloy has sufficient rigidity for modest demands.

 Dovetail ways (the joint between table and base) are preferred by many.
 They give greater precision and rigidity.

 Stands are usually steel, of varying thickness.
 You need as much stability as possible, so a heavy stand is a definite benefit.

 Fences can usually be angled at 45° for cutting bevels, sometimes outwards as well as inwards (thus providing a range of 135°).
 Stops at 45° and 90° make setting a quick process.

-Maximum depth of cut is seldom quoted, because it's not really important.
+The maximum depth of cut is seldom quoted because it's not really important.
 Some machines will take ¼" off in a single pass, though it's usually recommended to take several thin cuts rather than one large one.

 What is important is being able to adjust tables quickly and accurately — particularly the infeed table, as this is how you set depth of cut.
 Good machines offer fine-feed for additional precision.